laktoosivaba/cy/README.md

 ## Missing features

-### Type assignability checking

-There is currently no robust solution on the horizon, but one tentative solution is to suffix the topic name with the type name.
-For example, if we have `zubax.fluxgrip.Feedback.1.0`, the topic could be named `/magnet/rear/status.fb1`, where `.fb1` hints at the type name and version.

 ### Retirement of automatically created topics with no publishers

 Pattern subscribers (e.g., `/?/foo/*`) will automatically create new topics in the background when gossips matching the pattern are received.
 This will create issues with small nodes if the network sees some topic churn, because it will leave local tombstones taking up memory (computationally they are basically ~free).